WenchaoHuang/imgui-cmake/README.md

 # CMake support for Dear ImGui

 This project provides a single [CMakeLists.txt](./CMakeLists.txt) for building the [Dear ImGui](https://github.com/ocornut/imgui) library, a bloat-free immediate mode graphical user interface library for C++.
 It supports optional integration with [ImPlot](https://github.com/epezent/implot) for plotting capabilities and various rendering and platform backends (e.g., DirectX, Vulkan, OpenGL, GLFW, SDL, etc.).

+To minimize changes to existing build systems, imgui-cmake is solely responsible for building and dose ***NOT*** manage source code (e.g., via submodules), which is the primary distinction from other similar libraries.

 The library is built as a static library and includes optional example applications to demonstrate its usage.

-To minimize changes to existing build systems, imgui-cmake is solely responsible for building and dose ***NOT*** manage source code (e.g., via submodules), which is the primary distinction from other similar libraries.
+The Example project can be found at [imgui-cmake-examples](https://github.com/WenchaoHuang/imgui-cmake-examples.git).

 ## Supported Build Approaches
 The `CMakeLists.txt` supports three ways to locate the ImGui source files: